Manan50/Course8710-Kingdoms-Game-Project1/README.md

+# Kingdomsgame for Course 8710
-# Course8710 Kingdoms Game Project1
+ Kingdoms Game made as Project in Course 8710